mlochbaum/BQN/doc/namespace.md

 # Namespaces

 A namespace is a type of value that groups together several values (fields) from the same scope.
 A block or file returns a namespace if it contains any export arrows `⇐` at the top level, and fields from namespaces can be accessed with either dot syntax or destructuring assignment.
-A namespace that contains `↩` is mutable, so that its fields might change in value.
+A namespace can be mutable only if any of the code in it uses `↩` to change the value of a field.

 The following quick example shows a few ways to use a namespace returned by `•Import`: